top of page

 She refused.

-She knew he'd close the place to the public and turn it into private playground retreat for the rich and famous -- as his opulent estate on second-choice site a half-mile down the road, built in 1949 for $250,000, indeed became.(An average house went for $7,200 at the time.)
+She knew he'd close the place to the public and turn it into private playground retreat for the rich and famous -- as his opulent estate on the second-choice site a half-mile down the road, built in 1949 for $250,000, indeed became.(An average house went for $7,200 at the time.)
 He called the 1,500 acre estate Shadow Valley Ranch.

-In the 1950s and 1960s, he hosted such notables as Harry S Truman, Clark Gable, Alan Ladd, Audrey Hepburn, Spencer Tracey, Van Heflin, Ginger Rogers and John Wayne, One imagines at least some of them must've taken the waters at specially arranged off-hour times, as the grounds was only a short ways uphill.
+In the 1950s and 1960s he hosted such notables as Harry S Truman, Clark Gable, Alan Ladd, Audrey Hepburn, Spencer Tracey, Van Heflin, Ginger Rogers and John Wayne, One imagines at least some of them must've taken the waters at specially arranged off-hour times, as the grounds was only a short ways uphill.
 (If known for sure, management could've posted signs like "Audrey Hepburn Soaked Here" outside various tubrooms.)

-Van Heflin's daughter, Katy, visited with her dad as a girl and reported finding Vanderbilt a disagreeable man.
+Van Heflin's daughter Katy visited with her dad as a girl and reported finding Vanderbilt a disagreeable man.
 (He later appeared to commit suicide at age 46, in San Francisco.)

 In 1990, Vanderbilt's widow, Louise,then living in Hilo, Hawaii, sold the place for $1.9 million.
 The mansion burned down on the night of January 3rd, 2012, on the wings of the new owner's restoration work.
 Old faulty electrical wiring was deemed the likely culprit.